Alzheimer’s, Sight Loss, & Caregiving

 - If you feel comfortable doing so, be upfront with your vision issues to help them understand any difficulties you may run into like requesting directions to the restroom, etc.

 - Ask questions, for example, medication times, what medicines are given, what is the schedule of mealtimes, therapy sessions, bedtimes, and activities.

 - Ask about the cost of care and how it will be managed in a facility versus alternative solutions like in-home care or other senior programs.

-- Ask about short-term leaves.
-Typically a doctor or a nurse practitioner needs to sign-off when a loved one leaves the facility for a visit with family.
+- Ask about short-term leaves for the nursing home residents.
+Typically a doctor or a nurse practitioner needs to sign off when a loved one leaves the facility for a visit with family.

 - The header is a human head with brain erased by Alzheimer’s Disease

 - My mom diagnosed with Alzheimer’s is at the nursing home sitting in her wheelchair.
 She’s posing with her sunglasses and a colorful scarf tied around her neck.